hackbrightassessments/backend-take-home/README.md

 ![screenshot](screenshot.png)

-The frontend is complete but it doesn't work because it attempts to make XHR requests to some API endpoints that don't exist.
+The frontend is complete but it doesn't work because it attempts to make AJAX requests to some API endpoints that don't exist.

 With Flask, mock a RESTful API for testing purposes.
 You can do this however